 The district is also considering two other models—the current model and one that shifts Malcolm X to the central zone and Arts Magnet to the northwest zone.

-If the district sticks to the current model, it would have to add five to six portables to the Jefferson campus and either use the Washington annex portables for the elementary program or add three to four portables at Berkeley Arts Magnet.
+If the district sticks to the current model, it would have to add five to six portables to the Jefferson campus and either use the Washington Annex portables for the elementary program or add three to four portables at BAM.

-In case the district decided to shift Malcolm X to the central zone and Arts Magnet to the northwest zone and reconfigure the boundary lines, either Washington annex would be used for elementary school or three to four portables would be added to Jefferson or Arts Magnet.
+In case the district decided to shift Malcolm X to the central zone and Arts Magnet to the northwest zone and reconfigure the boundary lines, either Washington annex would be used for elementary use or three to four portables would be added to Jefferson or BAM.
 The portables at Washington are currently being used for Berkeley High classes.